Want to find the best service business ideas?

 Service: Angela J. Ford is an award-winning blogger and author of the international bestselling epic fantasy series, The Four Worlds.
 In her business, she uses her decade-long experience working with marketing technology in several industries, as well as her experience as a published author, to help other authors build their platforms (websites, landing pages, and shops).
 Plus, Angela helps authors with book launch plans, 1:1 coaching, and self-study courses so that they can launch, market, and sell their books.

-What service business are you going to start?
+What business are you going to start?

 Now, over to you: